 Calculations; 3 minutes per item

+NOTE: The item test duration times specified above may be increased at the discretion of the ExCB by a maximum of 1 minute per item in the situation that an applicant whose native language is NOT English is being assessed using questions in the English language

 There shall be a reading time of 10 minutes for the applicant prior to the commencement of each test.

-Each knowledge test duration shall not exceed 4 hours, at any one time for a Unit of Competence Additional sittings may be required.

 Where multiple Units of Competence are assessed during the same assessment activity the questions used on one Unit of Competence need not be repeated in the assessment of subsequent Units of Competence.
-For example, where an assessment is undertaken for Units Ex 003 and Ex 004 together it is not necessary to repeat those Clauses of OD 504 already covered in Ex 003 when assessing for Ex 004.

 It is intended that the ExCB will conduct a written examination, however this does not preclude the option of conducting the examination orally and fully documenting the results according to ISO/IEC 17024.
-For oral examination both the examinee and examiner shall be in the same room.
+For an oral examination, both the examinee and examiner shall be in the same room.

-4.3.3 Duration of skills assessment
+4.3.3 Duration of practical skills assessment

-The duration of the skills assessment will depend on the Unit of Competence requested and the limitations associated with that Unit e.g. protection concepts equipment types voltages etc. However the practical skill tests shall include all relevant requirements for the Unit(s) of Competence and limitations being assessed.
+The duration of a practical skills assessment should not exceed four hours however this will depend on the Unit(s) of Competence requested and the limitations associated with that Unit, for example protection concepts equipment types voltages etcetra.
+The practical skill tests shall include all relevant requirements for the Unit(s) of Competence and limitations being assessed as defined by IECEx 0D 504 in accordance with Table 3 above.

-The Table below specifies the time to be allocated to each Unit of Competence where a practical skills test is required.

-Table 4 –Duration of practical skills test